Office 365 Adoption: You have to think out of the box!

 OneDrive is the key to Office 365.

-By redirecting the flow of Outlook attached files to OneDrive, without changing user habits, Attach2Cloud literally boosts OneDrive usage in your organization, and consequently, the adoption of the Office 365 advanced collaboration features.
+By automatically redirecting the flow of Outlook attached files to OneDrive, without changing user habits, Attach2Cloud literally boosts OneDrive usage in your organization, and consequently, the adoption of the Office 365 advanced collaboration features as well.